-The aggregate fees billed by Reyes Tacandong & Co., ("RTCo.") for the audit of the financial statements of the Company and other services in connection with the statutory and regulatory filings for 2023 is ₱2,700,000.00.
+The aggregate fees billed by Reyes Tacandong & Co., ("RTCo.") for the audit of the financial statements of the Company and other services in connection with the statutory and regulatory filings for 2024 is ₱4,825,000.00.

-Management's Discussion and Analysis and Plan of Operation
+Management's Discussion and Analysis of Plan of Operations

-The following discussion should be read in conjunction with the accompanying financial statements and notes thereto, which form part of this Management Report as "Exhibit 1".
+The following discussion should be read in conjunction with the accompanying financial statements and notes thereto, which form part of this SEC Form Amended 17-A as "Exhibit 1".
 The financial statements and notes thereto have been prepared in accordance with the Philippine Financial Reporting Standards (PFRS).

-Results of Operations for the years ended December 31, 2023 and 2022
+Results of Operations for the years ended December 31, 2024 and 2023